thoInteractive/cardinfo.github.io/_posts/2019-05-05-how-to-handle-unauthorized-fraudulent-transaction-on-credit-card-in-india.md

     <p>No proof provided about the delivery of product/services availed against the payment: The investigation report produced by you doesn’t provides any detail about the proof of delivery of product and services availed against the payment.
 The only details available are Seller Name and Seller Email address.
 No details about business/customer service number is available in your report.
 Also no tracking number or status is available for this transaction.
 Can you please produce me the proof of delivery of product/services availed against the payment disputed by me?</p>
   </li>
   <li>
     <p>Unavailability of ECI 3DS and CVV Response: The investigation report produced by you doesn’t show the ECI 3DS or CVV response.
-These high security markers are essential to determine the legitimately of the transaction.
-This particular transaction lacks both these which further raises the authenticity of this transaction.</p>
+These high security markers are essential to determine the authenticity of the transaction.
+This particular transaction lacks both these which further raises the suspicion on authenticity of this transaction.</p>
   </li>
   <li>
     <p>IP used for transaction is belongs to region where I was not present on the date transaction was carried out: The IP used for transaction is 117.201.86.21 which belongs to Uttarakhand, Dehradun 248001, India.
 On this date I was in xxxxxx not Dehradun.
 If I am not present at that location, how could I carry out the transaction?</p>